jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 >  is bound to become the seat of the throne, the very metropolis, of Satan.
 >        (Baha'u'llah, Tablets of Baha'u'llah, p.
 176)

-People also know that cooperation is the foundation of a civil society.
+People know that cooperation is the foundation of a civil society.
 But they get this message less and less.
 Instead, we live in a commercial and media environment steeped in combativeness.
 At work, we see environments where raises and promotions are limited not by merit, but are scarce by design and limited to top performers.
 Who is a top performer?
 Why, those who out-compete the others.

 If you ignore these messages at work, then you get it from the media, which seems purposely designed to create paranoia.
 From story arcs that always have a villian, to partisan news sources that create villians out of one's neighbors, to product advertisements